seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 **LetsEncrypt SSL certificate is about to expire.**

-If the certificate is not renewed automatically, you can execute the command `/scripts/renew_cert.sh` to manually renew the certificate.
+If the certificate is not renewed automatically, you can execute the command `docker exec -it seatable-faas-scheduler /scripts/renew_cert.sh` to manually renew the certificate.